We sort your Self Assessment for you. £119, all in.

 If you’re an employee, the most significant advantage is that they are not considered ordinary income, so you don’t pay income tax on them.
-If you do decide to sell them after two years (the minimum period before you can sell) and make a profit over the Capital Gains Tax threshold (£12,000), then you would have to pay Capital Gains Tax.
+If you do decide to sell them after two years (the minimum period before you can sell) and make a profit over the Capital Gains Tax threshold (£12,300 in the 2021/22 tax year), then you would have to pay Capital Gains Tax.

 That’s a much better deal compared to regular shares or share options, where you pay tax twice: when you receive them (Income Tax) and when you sell them for a profit (Capital Gains Tax).